User Guide

 Can I only allow a category of websites?

-Yes, adding *.* to the Websites tab, click the Website Exceptions tab and go: Import > Website categories to select a category.
+Yes, after adding *.* to the Websites tab, click the Website Exceptions tab and go: Import > Website categories to select a category.

 Can I block all pages on a site except one?